Tonny-Akter/Tonny-Akter/README.md

 - 🔭 I’m currently working on **making Website 👩‍💻"Medi-Well"**

-- 🌱 I’m currently learning **about different ✨computer language, software**
+- 🌱 I’m currently learning **about different ✨computer language,programming, software development, and web technologies.**

+- 📫 How to reach me **0323653972@student.wub.edu.bd**

+- ⚡ Fun fact **I'm a curious and hardworking learner who loves turning ideas into code.
+Very chill by nature, always exploring, and growing one line of code at a time**

 <h3 align="left">Connect with me:</h3>
 <p align="left">